 The Nvidia Shield Tablet has only been available for a little over a month.
 In that short time, Nvidia’s latest gaming-capable mobile device has more than proven its worth.
 In fact, we recently took it for a spin, and we liked what we saw.
 Since then, it’s been rooted, it’s received its first major OTA, and the device continues to demonstrate that there is certainly a place for a low-priced and high-powered gaming-centric tablet.

 Only a few weeks after its release, the Nvidia Shield Tablet seemed poised to receive a good amount of aftermarket development love.
 This started with an unofficial ClockworkMod recovery port for the device by XDA Recognized Developer Unjustified Dev.
 N. . .
 READ ON »

 Posted August 28, 2014 at 10:00 pm by Tomek Kondrat

 The Nvidia Shield Tablet is the latest toy from one of the largest desktop graphics manufacturers, and it has just has received its first OTA update.
 The first update, which is labeled as firmware revision 1.1, brings a rather long list of optimizations and improvements poised to make this device even greater.

 The rather small, 84.1 MB update contains the following refinements:

-Posted August 20, 2014 By: Will Verduzco
+Posted August 20, 2014 at 04:30 am by Will Verduzco

 Just a few days ago, we took an in depth look at the Nvidia Shield Tablet and liked what we saw.
 Unfortunately, something was missing at the time, but we’ve gone ahead and rectified this.
 I am of course talking about a home forum here on XDA.
 Along for the ride, we’ve also added a forum for another new device, the Sharp Aquos Crystal.